 Bread- For best result use crusty bread like French bread, Sourdough etc. But any other bread will work here too.
 I have used a regular while loaf of bread in this recipe.
 A day or two old bread works really well here.
 So next time if you have half a loaf of bread, Croutons are your answer.
 You can also use gluten-free bread for making croutons.

 Butter/Oil – Personally I like to use a mix of both for a robust flavour.
 You can use only olive oil if you wish.

-Salt - Depending on the kind of bread you are using, the salt quantity will vary but salt is must to balance the flavours.
+Salt – Depending on the kind of bread you are using, the salt quantity will vary but salt is a must to balance the flavours.

 Garlic – I prefer using garlic powder because it blends well with oil and distributes evenly.
 Fresh garlic, on the other hand, tends to burn and doesn’t distribute evenly.